Pomegranate-Bird/Robotics_Algorithms/README.md

 # robotics
-A place for the development of future robotics algorithms, for organization
+A place for the development of future robotics algorithms, projects, and previous research.